HonneMX/wtp/README.md

 # wtp
 EN

+✨ Project Description ✨

-The project was created to provide a sandbox for novice testers to get acquainted with the principles of the WEB site API and Database.
-All these three layers are deployed by two commands
+The project is aimed at providing a sandbox environment for novice testers to familiarize themselves with the principles of WEB site API and Database.
+It encompasses three layers, all of which can be deployed using two commands:

-From the repository root

 docker-compose build

-docker compose up
+docker-compose up

-This will raise the web site on the local machine port 3000 The API will be deployed to the local machine on port 8080.
-The database is deployed on the local machine port 5432
+After executing these commands from the repository root, the web site will be accessible on the local machine's port 3000.
+The API will be deployed on port 8080, and the database will be accessible on port 5432 of the local machine.

-The API is written with FastAPI and you can use the /docs prefix (http://localhost:8080/docs#/) to open a list of methods
+The API is developed using FastAPI, and you can explore the available methods by accessing the /docs endpoint.
+To access the list of methods, use the following URL: http://localhost:8080/docs#/.

+Please make sure you have Docker installed before running the commands.

+Thank you for using this project! 😊👍

 RU